docstrap/docstrap/README.md

 *   __inverseNav__
 	Bootstrap navbars come in two flavors, regular and inverse where inverse is generally higher contrast.
 Set this to `true` to use the inverse header.
+*   __outputSourceFiles__
+	When true, the system will produce source pretty printed file listings with a link from the documentation.
+*	__sourceRootPath__
+	When `outputSourceFiles` is `false`, you may still want to name the file even without a link to the pretty printed output.
+	Set  this to 'true` when `outputSourceFiles` is `false`. `outputSourceFiles` when `true` takes precedence over this setting.

 ## Customizing DocStrap ##
 No template can meet every need and customizing templates is a favorite pastime of....well, no-one, but you may need to anyway.